aregtech/areg-sdk-tools/README.md

 2. QtCreator 15 or newer;
 3. CMake 3.20 or newer;
 4. One of compilers:
-   - GCC or CLang compilers under Linux
+   - GCC or CLang compilers under Linux.
-   - mingw GCC, mingw LLVM or MSVC compilers under Windows.
+   - MSVC compilers under Windows.

 To build the software, you'd need Qt6.8 and the QtCreator IDE.
 Open `areg-sdk-tool` in the QtCreator => select Kit Configuration => run CMake => build application.